thedep2/decider/README.md

     - The BulbService produces events based on commands and the current state
     - Events are used to evolve the state of the application
     - For more details, see [Event Pattern](docs/event_pattern.md)
+- **Decider Pattern**: Separates decision logic from evolution logic
+    - The Decider decides what events to produce based on the current state and the command
+    - The Evolve function applies events to the current state to produce a new state
+    - The CommandHandler orchestrates the process of handling a command
+    - For more details, see [Decider Framework](docs/decider_framework.md)
 - **Spring Modulith**: Modules are defined by package structure with explicit dependencies

 ## Build/Configuration Instructions